tumblr tracker

-Average Tax Rates for Married Couple with One Income: 2009
+Average Tax Rates for Married Couples with One Income: 2009

 The second in series of infographics I am designing to illustrate the average federal tax rate applied to different salaries.
 This time I am graphing the average tax rates for a married couple filing a joint tax return.
 I am assuming one income so the main change from the tax rate for singles is the amount of the standard deduction, 2 exemptions and the change to the income tax schedule.
 (Again, this graphic does not include any payroll taxes paid by the employer.)